Sevcik v. Sandoval: Lawsuit

 A Nevada reporter noted that both Republican Gov. Sandoval, the principal defendant in the suit, and Democratic Attorney General Catherine Cortez Masto, who was representing him, tended to avoid public controversy and "both ... refused to fully engage in the political debate.
 They're framing their roles as technocrats doing an administrative job rather than politicians or ideologues wading into an emotional issue."

 Judge Robert Jones, Chief Judge of the U.S. District Court of Nevada, held an initial hearing on August 10, 2012.
 The parties had agreed in advance on how they wanted the court to handle motions in the case.
 The plaintiffs agreed not to oppose the request by the Coalition for the Protection of Marriage, the original backers of the constitutional amendment and now based in Boise, Idaho, to intervene as a defendant.
 The defendants agreed that the court should postpone consideration of its arguments for summary dismissal until the case was fully briefed.
 Both sides asked the court to allow them to present expert testimony.
 Jones did not rule out expert testimony but expressed strong reservations, that it would require him to act "as a legislature".
 He said: "This area you're talking about ... is so broad it's across the entire United States.
 You're asking them to summarize thousands of incidences."
 Noting that several related cases were nearing possible consideration by the Supreme Court, he agreed the case should be expedited: "It makes sense to get this decided and off with the circus train."
-He thought Sevcik would make a good complement to the Ninth Circuit's decision in Perry v.
+He suggested that Sevcik could complement the Ninth Circuit's decision in Perry v.
 Brown.

-Jones scheduled oral argument for November 26 on all issues in the case, but on September 19 he canceled the oral argument and announced he would rule on the basis of the briefs alone.
+Jones scheduled oral argument on all issues in the case for November 26, but on September 19, he canceled the argument and announced he would rule on the basis of the briefs alone.